-Mark W. Lerner, head of the firm’s Employment Practices and Litigation Group, is recognized in 2018 and prior years by Chambers USA (2017) as a top practitioner in the field of Labor and Employment Law.
+Mark W. Lerner, head of the firm’s Employment Practices and Litigation Group, is recognized in 2018 and prior years by Chambers USA and Super Lawyers as a top practitioner in the field of Labor and Employment Law.
 Lawdragon lists Mark as one of the Most Powerful Employment Lawyers in the U.S.

 A former federal prosecutor, Mark regularly tries cases – including winning two major trials in 2017 for Douglas Elliman Realty and Saw Mill Capital.
 His trial capability and the threat it implies enable him often to resolve cases early.